hckops/hckctl/README.md

     - skip output file for `help` and `version`
     - add argument `--volume` to restrict shared directories/files
     - limit default kube resources
+    - add `--background` to omit stdout and ignore interrupt handler i.e. only file output
 * version
     - print if new version available
     - implement server and providers `version` in json format docker/kube/cloud